Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 However, follow the rest of the steps to have a grasp of all possible tweaks.

-To have a specific name for the generated document, you could populate the "Document Title" field with this name.
-If you leave this field blank, the generated document is named after the file you upload to the Document Template.
+To have a specific name for the generated document, you could populate the Document Title field with this name.
+If you leave this field blank, the generated document is named after the document you upload to the Document Template.

 The document title can also contain merge fields like {!Opportunity.
 Name}.
 So you can start customizing the document from the very beginning.

-If you would like to place the generated document into a specific folder on OneDrive, you can define the path in the "Folder Path" field.
+If you would like to place the generated document into a specific folder in OneDrive, you can define the path in the Folder Path field.

 Here are some examples of how you can fill in the field:

-- If the "Folder Path" value matches the already existing path on OneDrive, the generated file appears there.
+- If the Folder Path value matches the already existing path in OneDrive, the generated document appears there.
 Otherwise, new folders are created.

-In the "PDF Conformance level" field, you can enter the value that defines the necessary level.
+In the PDF Conformance level field, you can enter the value that defines the necessary level.

-The "PDF Version" field defines the version of the PDF specification to which the PDF Document conforms.
+The PDF Version field defines the version of the PDF specification to which the PDF Document conforms.
 In this field, you can put the value that represents the necessary version.

 If you leave the field untouched, the PDF_1_7 version is applied by default.

-The "Description" field can hold additional text information that helps users to work with the record.
+The Description field can hold additional text information that helps users to work with the record.

 In the screenshot below, we used the Croatian locale as an example.
 Here you can find more information on how to use the field.

-The "Language" field is connected to the "Template Labels" feature.
-The value here allows you to translate the defined parts of the document in the language you set.
+The Language field is connected to the Template Labels feature.
+The value here allows you to translate the defined parts of the document into the language you set.

 Click Save.